-What is the 5-to-1 Ratio?
+What Is the 5-to-1 Ratio?

 Research supports the idea that having five positive interactions to every one negative interaction best supports and sustains constructive student-teacher relationships.
 This is known as the 5-to-1 ratio.
-Positive interactions may include friendly conversations, specific praise or positive feedback, nonverbal acknowledgement, etc. Negative interactions may include be a criticism, reprimands, etc.
+Positive interactions may include friendly conversations, specific praise or positive feedback, nonverbal acknowledgment, etc. Negative interactions may include criticism, reprimands, etc.

 How Does the 5-to-1 Ratio Help Students?

 Creating positive interactions in the classroom helps students invest in the value and purpose of classroom instruction.
 Students have a stronger sense of belonging and feel more connected to their teachers, which naturally leads to improved behavior and engagement.
 When students feel connected and have a sense of belonging they’re naturally more motivated to achieve.

 How Does the 5-to-1 Ratio Work?

 Second, teachers track their interactions with students to ensure they are achieving the ratio.
-Tracking interactions with all students is overwhelming and too time consuming.
+Tracking interactions with all students is overwhelming and too time-consuming.
 Some suggestions to make tracking positive interactions easily manageable include:

 - limiting tracking to a few students a day

 - having another staff member observe for a brief period of time to keep count for you

 Here are Some Suggestions for Incorporating More Positive Interactions into Your School Day or Classroom Environment!

-- Give specific positive feedback/praise (e.g., “You worked really hard on that!, “Thanks for getting your homework turned in!
+- Give specific positive feedback/praise (e.g., “You worked really hard on that!
+“Thanks for getting your homework turned in!
 “Great work!”
 “It took a lot of courage to try that really difficult question!”
-“Thank you so much for helping cleanup!”)
+“Thank you so much for helping clean up!”)

 - Use positive greetings in the morning or after breaks (e.g., “Welcome back!”
 “I’m excited to work with you guys again!”
 “So nice to see everyone!”)

 - Take a moment to check in with students (e.g., “How was your weekend?
 “How is your family?”)

 - Ask about a student’s hobbies or interests (e.g., “I heard you had your orchestra concert last night.
 How did it go?”)

 - Use positive body language such as smiling, thumbs up, or nodding to acknowledge students’ good choices, effort, etc.

 The 5-to-1 ratio strategy is meant to be used with each and every student, including the ones that are most challenging.
 If it is difficult to find five positive interactions for every one negative interaction, think of it as a work in progress and just keep trying each day.